AllanJeremy/something-interesting/README.md

 12. Implement Message Queues (e.g. [RabbitMQ](https://www.rabbitmq.com/)) for managing, prioritizing, and processing a large number of concurrent requests.

 13. Validate inputs using zod schema on the frontend (potentially even share input validation with backend).

+14. Figure out how to run integration tests in staging rather than production (setup staging deployment)